semberk/xxy/README.md

 # Notes #
-HDF5File stores the output in a special way allowing for loading of data into dolfin, but not compatible with any viewer.
+HDF5File stores the output in a special way allowing for loading of data into dolfin, but incompatible with any viewer.

 * To store data for viewing, use **.xdmf** format